The Oaks (Thousand Oaks, California)

 The Oaks is a two-level indoor/outdoor, regional shopping mall located in Thousand Oaks, California.
-It is owned and managed by Macerich.
 Accessible from US Highway 101 (the Ventura Freeway) midway between downtown Los Angeles and Santa Barbara, it is the largest shopping center in Ventura County.
 Over five million visit the mall each year.
+The mall features JCPenney, Macy's, Macy's Men's and Home Store, Nordstrom, in addition to a 14-screen dine-in AMC Theatre.

-Overview
+History

-The mall was originally built in 1978 and was renovated in 1993.
-Starting in February 2007, the center has undergone an extensive upgrade including interior finishes, restrooms, entrance canopies and skylights to reflect a modern Spanish and Santa Barbara-influenced design.
+The mall opened in 1978 and was renovated in 1993.
+Macerich acquired the mall in 2002.
+Starting in February 2007, the center underwent an extensive upgrade including interior finishes, restrooms, entrance canopies and skylights to reflect a modern Spanish and Santa Barbara-influenced design.
 The expansion to 1300000 sqft, demolished the then-vacated May Company building with a Muvico 14-screen stadium seat theater and Bogarts, a full-service restaurant, built in its place.
 Additional features include a 10-unit Spanish Dining Hall and amenities like family restrooms with granite, stacked flagstone and limestone tile.
 Centered on the theatre are four sit-down restaurants: Lazy Dog Cafe and Red Robin, which are both connected to a 112330 sqft retail expansion in an outdoor environment, while Olive Garden is located across the parking lot.
-The Cheesecake Factory is located inside the Shopping Center with patio dining available.
+The Cheesecake Factory is located inside the Shopping Center.
+Stockdale Capital Partners, a real estate investment firm, purchased the mall in late 2024.